nextgenthemes/advanced-responsive-video-embedder/readme.txt

 ### 2024-05-27 10.1.1 ###
 * Improved: Changes how the referrer setting works. `no-referrer` by default `strict-origin-when-cross-origin` for selected providers.
-* Fix: Some YouTube videos (music?) do not without without allowing reverer to to be send so YouTube was added to the list to allow it by default.
+* Fix: Some YouTube videos (music?) do not without without allowing reverer to be send so YouTube was added to the list to allow it by default.

 ### 2024-05-24 10.1.0 ###
 * Improved: ARVE own video IDs are no longer random, this is better for SEO and other things.